-English countertenor William Towers debuts with Pacific Opera Victoria as the Refugee in the 2020 Canadian première of Jonathan Dove’s Flight.
+English countertenor William Towers makes his company debut and his role debut as the Refugee in Pacific Opera Victoria’s Canadian première of Jonathan Dove’s opera Flight.

 He has performed the title roles in Orlando (Goettingen Festival, Drottningholm Theatre and Philharmonia Baroque in San Francisco), Poro (Goettingen Festival), and Giulio Cesare (Gothenburg Opera).
 Other roles include Unulfo in Rodelinda (Bolshoi Moscow); Ottone in Agrippina, Ruggiero in Orlando Furioso, and Egeo in Teseo for Oper Frankfurt; Ottone (Handel’s Ottone) and Ozia (La Guiditta) at the Casa da Musica Porto; Orfeo (Gluck’s Orfeo) in Monte-Carlo, the Magician in Rinaldo for Glyndebourne Festival Opera, Lotario (Handel’s Lotario) for the London Handel Festival and Eustazio in Rinaldo for Grange Park Opera